lifeosm/whisper/README.md

 docker build -t whisper:local .
 ```

-The image does not contain any models, so you need to download them first.
+The image contains no models, so you need to download them first.

 ```bash
 docker volume create whisper-models